OfficeDev/office-ui-fabric-core/src/components/Panel/Panel.md

 # Panel
 Presents content by sliding over the rest of the application, which is covered by a partially-transparent overlay.
+Best used for experiences that do not require explicit context for heavy-weight creation/edit/management tasks such as settings, multi-field forms, and permissions.
+For containers used for complex tasks that requires context, use a separate Pane alongside the existing experience such as a List/Details layout.

 ## Variants